unoplat/unoplat-observability-prom-stack/README.md

 ### Scope

 #### Features
-- Easy Discord/Slack Webhook Configuration Support.
+- Easy Discord/Slack/Email Webhook Configuration Support.
 - Easy retention period configuration support.
 - Alerting for Kubernetes based on https://runbooks.prometheus-operator.dev/runbooks.
 - All default Grafana Dashboards related  to kubernetes and observability components of kube prometheus stack.
+These dashboards are coming from upstream projecs like kubernetes-mixin, prometheus-mixin and node-exporter-mixin.
 - Configurable Performance Benchmarking for Prometheus
 - High Available Alert Manager , Prometheus and Grafana
 - PVC Backup and Recovery for Disaster Management